Welcome to today's edition of the Rush 24-7 podcast.

 Were it not for the Clinton Foundation, there probably wouldn't be a Clinton email scandal because James Comey would have wrapped that up with his July press conference.

-What has happened since the July 5th press conference is that FBI investigators looking at Anthony Wiener have found evidence of nefarious activity of the Clinton reelection team, the Clinton campaign, and the Secretary of State's office coordinating fundraising for the Clinton Foundation, and that has ended up on Anthony Wiener's computer and Huma Abaddon's computer.
+What has happened since the July 5th press conference is that FBI investigators looking at Anthony Weiner have found evidence of nefarious activity of the Clinton reelection team, the Clinton campaign, and the Secretary of State's office coordinating fundraising for the Clinton Foundation.

-The FBI agents on the so-called Hillary email classified document team have now asked for permission from Loretta Lynch to see Clinton emails dealing with the foundation, and Loretta Lynch is blocking them.
+And here's the rub: the FBI agents on the so-called Hillary email classified document team have now asked for permission from Loretta Lynch to see Clinton emails dealing with the foundation and Loretta Lynch is blocking them.

 That's what this is all about.